nsurampu/MRTS-AI/README.md

 # MRTS-AI

-A rerouting and rescheduling AI for Mass Rapid Transport Systems.
+A rerouting and rescheduling AI for Subways or any Mass Rapid Transport Systems.

 ## Contribution rules:
 1. No direct contribution to master branch.